Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 Phase 2: Stabilize and reduce risks

-• Quick wins in areas driving the risk of failure
+• Quick wins in areas that drive the risk of failure

 • Monitoring and alerts where it counts